 Making Cheap Calls To Gambia:

-UK or Europe to make cheap / free
+UK or Europe to make cheap / free calls to Gambia.

-Skype.
-The last 2 of which allows some
+Hangouts, GTalk To Voip.
+The last of which allows some 'free'

 Another budget option is to buy phone calling cards which